GRrHaG/AutoUpdater/README.md

 ###### Place config_autoupdater.json in /ft_userdata/tools/
 ###### You can activate the updates by entering Y or deactivate them by leaving empty

+###### Update Freqtrade

+	If you wan't to update Freeqtarde you must have a service name "freqtrade" in docker-compose.yml If you don't have it add :

+	  freqtrade:
+  		  image: freqtradeorg/freqtrade:stable
+   		  restart: unless-stopped
+  	          container_name: freqtrade
+ 		  volumes:
+ 		     - "./user_data:/freqtrade/user_data"
+		  command: >
+  		    trade
+		    --logfile /freqtrade/user_data/logs/freqtrade.log

 ## I recommend not to activate the update of the autoupdater but to come and check the updates by yourself and to see what changes in the code